 - Leisurely walk around Lake Toblach

-After lunch, we take a leisurely walk around Lake Tolbach (3 km).
-This is one of the Dolomites’ most beautiful lakes.
+After lunch, we take a leisurely walk around Lake Tolbach (3 km), one of the Dolomites’ most beautiful lakes.
 Its banks have diverse vegetation and it is an ideal nesting and resting place for waterfowl and migratory birds.
 Hopefully, we shall be able to observe rare species of birds that are only occasionally found in South Tyrol.
 The evening will be at leisure in San Candido.
 (Overnight San Candido) BL

 Merano - 2 nights